space-technologies-at-california/webapp/README.md

 Then, merge and push your changes to both `master` branch and `ocf` branch.

-Lastly, `ssh` into your ocf server and type `./restart` in the `myapp` folder to udpate the live website.
+Lastly, `ssh` into your ocf server, pull changes from `ocf` branch, type `./restart` in the `myapp` folder to udpate the live website.

 ### OCF SSH